Best Wireless Gaming Mouse - The Ultimate Guide

 Best wireless MMO gaming mouse

-If you’re an MMO gamer or you just want all the extra buttons you can get then the G604 should be a pretty much perfect fit.
-It has Logitech’s flawless HERO sensor and uses their LIGHTSPEED technology so it’s definitely a thoroughbred gaming mouse in its own right.
+If you're an MMO gamer or you just want all the extra buttons you can get then the Naga Pro should be a perfect fit.
+It houses Razer's flawless Focus+ Optical sensor and their Hyperspeed Wireless technology so it's a great gaming mouse on its own.

-It is a pretty heavy mouse though, coming in at 135 grams with the included AA battery (that’ll give you about 240 hours of game time) so we wouldn’t necessarily recommend this for shooter gamers unless you really want a heavier mouse, but for MOBA and MMO players this is an excellent choice.
+It is a pretty heavy mouse though, with 117 grams at its heaviest, so we wouldn't necessarily recommend this for shooter gamers unless you really want a heavier mouse, but for MOBA and MMO players this is an excellent choice.

 Best Wireless Gaming Mouse - Conclusion

 Wireless mice have come a long way in just two years, to the point where there's a pretty wide range of products to choose from if you want to cut the cord, going from MOBA/MMO mice to small budget products.

 As with every gaming product it's important to make sure that the one you're buying is up to standards, meaning that you want to make sure that you're getting a mouse with a lossless connection and a flawless sensor.
 All the mice in this article fulfill those standards so you should be able to find one that you like regardless of what your preferences are.
 If you have any questions about these mice (or gaming gear in particular) then please don't hesitate to reach out to us in the comments of the reviews, on Discord, or on Twitter.